Priyatech25/Priyatech25/README.md

 ---

-📍 Open to Data Analyst, Business Analyst, and Entry-Level Developer opportunities.
+Open to Data Analyst, Business Intelligence, and Entry-Level Developer opportunities.